Image caption appears here

 Yoast has a very effective guide onproperly using header tags for SEO if you want more information on the topic.

-Fortunately, Shopify makes it incredibly easy to turn text into these types of headers.
+Fortunately, Shopify makes it incredibly easy to turn text into these types of headers for your store in a way that supports SEO.
 Here’s what it looks like to select the right header in Shopify:

-It should be no surprise that the “cleaner” and more succinct your URL, the better chance you will rank highly in search results.
+It should come as no surprise that the “cleaner” and more succinct the URLs are for your store, the better chance you will rank highly in search results.

 By default, Shopify will add prefixes to your pages and products.